-Applications are accepted year round, they are placed in a data base and a list of qualified applicant is generated for each competition.
+Applications are accepted year round, they are placed in a database and a list of qualified applicants is generated for each competition.
 We recruit in two cycles based on the Saskatchewan Police College hosting recruit training classes in January and August.

 How often are competitions held?

-Generally speaking, competition are held twice a year, once in the spring and once in the fall.
+Generally speaking, competitions are held twice a year, once in the spring and once in the fall.